mrcagney/gtfsr_kit/README.rst

 GTFSRTK
 ********
-A Python 3.4+ toolkit to process General Transit Feed Specification Realtime (GTFSR) data.
+GTFSRTK is a tiny Python 3.5+ toolkit to process `General Transit Feed Specification Realtime (GTFSR) data <https://developers.google.com/transit/gtfs-realtime/reference>`_.
-Uses Pandas to do the heavy lifting.
+It does some simple things like read and write Protocol Buffer or JSON feed files.
+It also does some complex things like extract and combine delays into DataFrames using Pandas.

 Installation
 ============
-Create a Python 3.4+ virtual environment and ``pip install gtfsrtk``
+Do ``pipenv install gtfsrtk``.

 Examples
 ========
-You can play with ``ipynb/examples.ipynb`` in a Jupyter notebook
+See the Jupyter notebook at ``ipynb/examples.ipynb``.

 Documentation